 - Corporate Services, including Technology and Operations

 Summary Quarterly Earnings Trends, Review of Fourth Quarter 2017 Performance and 2016 Financial Performance Review

 Provide commentary on results for relevant periods other than fiscal 2017.

 Financial Condition Review

-discusses our assets and liabilities by major balance sheet category.
-It reviews our capital adequacy and our approach to ensuring we optimize our capital position to support our business strategies and maximize returns to our shareholders.
-It discusses proposed regulatory changes that are expected to impact capital and liquidity management as well as certain business operations.
-It also discusses off-balance sheet arrangements and financial instruments.
+Comments on our assets and liabilities by major balance sheet category.
+It includes a review of our capital adequacy and our approach to optimizing our capital position to support our business strategies and maximize returns to our shareholders.
+It also includes a review of off-balance sheet arrangements and certain select financial instruments.